ADVERTISEMENT

 If you google this question, you will get multiple answers.
 So, I want to break it down and give you the truth.

-FND involves functional issues instead of structural abnormalities.
-A functional issue refers to a problem or difficulty that affects how something works or operates without a physical or structural abnormality causing it.
 In the context of functional neurological disorder (FND), it means that the symptoms someone experiences, like weakness, tremors, or sensory disturbances, are not caused by a clear physical injury or damage to the nervous system.

 Herein lies the problem.
 If you have a broken arm, you get an X-ray to see the broken bone.
 If you have an infection, run a blood test to check for the presence of bacteria or viruses.
+We don’t have any diagnostic tests this clear for FND.

-These diagnostic techniques rely on tangible evidence and have become the gold standard in medical practice.
-So what happens when a medical condition doesn’t neatly fit into these established diagnostic molds (yet)?
+What happens when a medical condition doesn’t neatly fit into these established diagnostic molds (yet)?

-For many of us, this can lead to medical gaslighting.
-Medical gaslighting happens when healthcare providers downplay or dismiss a person’s symptoms, leaving them without proper diagnosis or treatment.
+Medical gaslighting happens when healthcare providers downplay or dismiss a person’s symptoms, leaving you without proper diagnosis or treatment.
 Imagine experiencing symptoms that significantly disrupt your daily life, yet every test comes back “normal.”
-So the doctors send you home without any treatment.
-This frustration is a reality for many who struggle with FND because it doesn’t show up clearly in standardized tests.
+This means the doctors send you home without any treatment.

 This lack of validation can be emotionally distressing, leaving you feeling unheard and invalidated in your lived experiences.
 This can exacerbate your symptoms, and it can also delay crucial interventions and appropriate care, leading to prolonged suffering and worsening health outcomes.
-So, I’m speaking up.

 My Experience with Functional Neurological Disorder (FND)

 In 2021, I was diagnosed with FND, which left me bedridden and unable to walk, shower, or take care of myself.
 I was 38 years old at the time.
 However, a lot has changed since then.
 Though I’m still working on achieving financial independence, I’ve regained much of my physical independence that was taken by FND.
-I hated the diagnosis; I was ashamed because of the stigma around the diagnosis that it was psychological, especially because I knew it wasn’t psychological, and I felt that association only undermined the real pain of the experience.
-My entire existence felt overtaken by this condition that was treated by many as inconsequential or fake.

 When you mention having Multiple Sclerosis or Parkinson’s disease, most people understand the seriousness of these conditions (which share symptoms with FND).
 However, when you mention having Functional Neurological Disorder (FND), it’s a different story.
 Many people have no idea what it is, and explaining it often leads to them thinking you’re crazy.
-So, for me, healing was a painful and isolated journey.
-I’m on a mission to change that because those with FND need more support, understanding, and viable treatment options.

 Today, I am now happier than I ever thought possible.
 As part of my own healing journey, I began studying the body and brain to better understand what was happening to me.
-Currently, I am pursuing a Master’s degree in Neuroscience and Trauma so I can help others find their own path to healing.
+Currently, I am pursuing a degree in Neuroscience and Trauma so I can help others find their own path to healing.
 I aim to bring more clarity and understanding to this condition and help cut down on misinformation.

 This blog is a summary of what I’ve learned about FND and what I want more people to know about healing.